Draft, File and Serve Your Complaint

 Court fees

 There is a filing fee for small claims court.
 In January 2024 it was $65 for claims under $1,000 or $90 for claims more than $1,000.
-You can either pay the fee when you mail the Complaint, or fill out a fee waiver form.
-The fee waiver form gives the court information about your income and expenses.
-The court will decide if you should have to pay the filing fee.
-Pay the court in cash, or with a check or money order made out to “Vermont Superior Court.”
+You can pay the court in cash, or with a check or money order made out to “Vermont Superior Court.”
+Or you can ask to waive the filing fee.

 Once you have filed and paid the fee or applied to waive the fee, the court will send you the “docket number” assigned to your case.
 Take note of this number.
 It should go on all future documents you send to the court and the defendant about this case.